Albemarle–Kenmore Terraces Historic District: Addresses and numbering

+2113 and 2116 are not present in the house numbering system, presumably due to the "mirror" of the row that occurs at the midpoint in the street.
+While 2125 may have once been a separate lot during the construction of the block, it was instead purchased by the initial residents of 2123 for use as a carriage house, which has since been converted into living space, making 2123 Albemarle Terrace the largest home in the development.

 Kenmore Terrace

 On Kenmore Terrace, three of the houses are also in the Colonial Revival style, one of which was built in 1918 and other two in 1919–20, but the remaining six on the south side of the street show the influence of the Garden city movement, and were designed in the English Arts and Crafts style.
 These Kenmore cottages were built in 1918–19, and presage the automobile-based look of many suburbs built in the decades to come, as each house has a driveway leading to a private garage.

 Historic designation

 The historic district was designated by the New York City Landmarks Preservation Commission in 1978, and was listed on the National Register of Historic Places in 1983.

 Notable surroundings

 Located on Kenmore Terrace, but not part of the historic district, is the landmarked parsonage of the Flatbush Reformed Dutch Church, a two and one-half-story wood-frame house designed in a vernacular style transitional between the Greek Revival and Italianate styles.
 The parsonage was built in 1853 on the west side of Flatbush Avenue (near present-day 892 Flatbush Avenue), and moved to its present location in 1918.

 The historic district is close to a number of other New York City landmarks, such as Erasmus Hall High School, Flatbush Town Hall, Kings Theater, and the now-razed Flatbush District No.1 School (landmarked in 2007, but demolished in 2015) which was built in 1890 atop the site of the Flatbush African Burial Ground.
 The United States Post Office - Flatbush Station stands across from the site of the former school, and is listed on the U.S. National Register of Historic Places.

 Additionally, a handful of non-landmarked yet architecturally significant buildings stand nearby: